CatelloTheDataProjectManager/Machine-Learning/README.md

 # Machine Learning 🤖

+In real life, I was led to create and generate forecasts through modeling, as well as analyze sentiments and recurring themes in messages between customers and Customer Success Managers.

 ## Data Mining 📊

 **Data Preprocessing**: Handling missing values, encoding, standardization, correlation matrix analysis, identifying significant variables, feature importance, and modeling.